Airbus A330 MRTT: United Kingdom

 By May 2014, nine aircraft had been delivered, completing the core fleet.
 Further deliveries were for a "surge capability", available to the RAF when needed, but otherwise available to AirTanker for "release to the civil market, less its military equipment or to partner nations in a military capacity with the MoD's agreement".
 By 14 March 2016, all 14 Voyagers had been delivered.
 In November 2015, it was announced that a Voyager would be refitted to carry government ministers and members of the Royal Family on official visits.
 The refit cost £10m but was claimed to save roughly £775,000 annually compared to charter flights.
-ZZ336 is fitted with 158 seats and is known as Vespina.
-It entered service on 6 May 2016, the then Prime Minister David Cameron made his first flight on it to attend the 2016 Warsaw NATO summit.
-In June 2020, ZZ336 received a new livery based on the colours of the Union Flag at the request of the British Prime Minister Boris Johnson.
-Although undertaken as a part of routine maintenance, the new livery's cost was stated to be approximately £900,000.
+ZZ336 is fitted with 158 seats (100 standard seats at the rear and 58 VIP seats at the front) and is known as Vespina; it entered service on 6 May 2016.
+Prime Minister David Cameron made his first flight on it to attend the 2016 Warsaw NATO summit.
+In June 2020, ZZ336 was repainted using the colours of the Union Flag at the request of Prime Minister Boris Johnson.
+Although undertaken as a part of routine maintenance, the cost was stated to be approximately £900,000.

 Because the RAF's Voyagers are only capable of probe-and-drogue refuelling, they are unable to refuel current or future RAF aircraft that are fitted solely for flying boom refuelling, including the Boeing RC-135, Boeing C-17 Globemaster III, Boeing 737 AEW&C and Boeing P-8 Poseidon.
 In April 2016, the RAF stated its interest in fitting a boom to some Voyagers, bringing its fleet into line with other MRTT operators.
-Fitting a boom would add flexibility to the RAF Voyagers, not only allowing operation with those types in the RAF not fitted for probe and drogue but for other air forces that operate boom-refuelled aircraft.
+Fitting a boom would add flexibility to the RAF Voyagers, allowing refuelling of RAF aircraft not fitted for probe and drogue, and also by other air forces that operate boom-refuelled aircraft.

-On 18 November 2022, an RAF Voyager completed the world-first 100% sustainable fuel military transporter flight; part of the RAF's plan to become net-zero by 2040.
+On 18 November 2022, an RAF Voyager completed the world's first 100% sustainable fuel military transporter flight, as part of the RAF's plan to become net-zero by 2040.